-For a FREE downloadable pdf of the plans click here.
+For a FREE downloadable pdf of the plans go to Playhouse Planner!

 Free playhouse plans are now available!
 I typically don't offer free plans (a lot of work goes into producing them), but I just couldn't resist with these.
 This tiny house would look great in any back yard, and it's the perfect size.
 The simple straightforward design of the playhouse allows you to personalize it and give it a style that fits your family.
 This version is a bit traditional, but with different materials it could be much more whimsical or even a bit modern.
 It's amazing how much a different color palate can change the whole look and character of the house.

 When designing this tiny house to be auctioned at Mistletoe Marketplace, I had several factors to consider.
 We were relying on the generous material donations of local businesses to complete the playhouse.
 At the time the drawings were done, I had no idea what materials would be available.
 Talk about making it difficult to plan ahead!
 It occurred to me that this is often the case with DIY playhouses.
 Materials are sometimes scavenged or collected as the playhouse is being built.
 You don't always have everything you need when you start.
 This very basic plan is ideal if you don't know exactly what materials you are going to have until you get them.